dexhowl/react-road/fundamentals/README.md

     - This means passing a function to the *state updater function* instead ensuring that the an accurate value is given at time of execution.

 ### useReducer
+- Used in state transitions when multiple stateful values become dependent on each other.
+- Also allows for grouping stateful values that share a signular domain or related purpose.

 ### useEffect
 - Can be used to synchronize a component with something outside React.